containerish/blog/src/lib/posts/collaborations.md

 about losing your deployments.
 We are all but thankful for Akash and their solid companionship.

-## Sia Skynet

-Skynet is a decentralised hosting platform aka Airbnb for Data Storage.
-The Skynet code is open source and they take care of encrypting your files and breaking them into pieces which are then stored on servers all over then world without a central entity controlling anything.
-OpenRegistry uses Skynet as it's storage layer.
-All of the static contents for our web-app in addition to all of the container images are stored on Skynet.
-With Skynet we have been able to maintain 98%+ up-time for OpenRegistry Web-App.
-Check <a href="https://status.openregistry.dev/" target="_blank">OpenRegistry - status</a> for details.
+## Inter Planetory File System (IPFS)

+IPFS is a peer-to-peer

-> with Skynet, OpenRegsitry only stores skylinks (which are content hashes) of your container images.
+> with IPFS, OpenRegsitry only stores content hashes of your container images.

-In addition to collaboration, we are also maintaining a fork of Skynet-Go SDK since OpenRegsitry is developed in Go and the  same Skynet-Go SDK can be used by other developers as we continue to update it.
+> It is just like a pointer, i.e storing the address of the content instead of the content itself.

 With more adoption and use, OpenRegistry is moving towards accomplishing it's Goal which is to make OpenRegistry free for everyone.

+## Storj

 ## Collaborations in Progress

 As OpenRegistry grows in code and in community's hearts, we are working on collaborating with more awesome projects out there.
-The first in our list is Filebase.
+The first in our list is [Filebase](https://filebase.com/).
 Through Filebase: We will be able to connect with multiple decentralised storage networks which means collaboration with more platforms.

-We are also planning on collaborating with IPFS to bring the powerful Interplanetary File System to OpenRegistry.
+We are also planning on collaborating with [iExec](https://iex.ec/) which will allow us have a choice in hosting just like storage backends with above collaborations.

 ![collaboration diagram](/blog-collaboration-diagram.png)